 During the world wars, corned beef was extremely popular due to the inexpensive price tag, durability and availability.
 Because the point cut is fattier, it was the cheapest, therefore most common cut during war time.

-Corned Beef Cuts
+Best Cut Of Corned Beef

 There are two primary cuts to choose from: flat cut and point cut.
 While both cuts come from the same place, there are quite a few differences between the two, including the shape, texture, and size.